dhellmann/pymotw/PyMOTW/datetime/index.rst

 timedeltas
 ==========

-Using ``replace()`` is not the only way to calculate future/past dates.
-You can use :mod:`datetime` to perform basic arithmetic on date values via the ``timedelta`` class.
-Subtracting dates produces a timedelta, and a timedelta can be added or subtracted from a date to produce another date.
-The internal values for timedeltas are stored in days, seconds, and microseconds.
+Using :func:`replace()` is not the only way to calculate future/past dates.
+You can use :mod:`datetime` to perform basic arithmetic on date values via the :class:`timedelta` class.
+Subtracting dates produces a :class:`timedelta`, and a :class:`timedelta` can be added or subtracted from a date to produce another date.
+The internal values for a :class:`timedelta` are stored in days, seconds, and microseconds.

 .. include:: datetime_timedelta.py
     :literal: